 That’s right.
 The women and girls moved into the living room where we sat patiently in the air conditioning waiting for the men to eat dinner.

-An archaic practice at first impression, this was the way it was done in my grandmother’s home, her mother’s home, and her mother’s mother’s home.
+Archaic at first impression, this was the way it was done in my grandmother’s home, her mother’s home, and her mother’s mother’s home.

 Size and space, or lack thereof.

-The kitchens in the homes of my Tennessee family members were small spaces of utilitarian works.
+Kitchens in the homes of my Tennessee family members were small spaces of utilitarian works.